TheGrimsey/oxidized_navigation/README.md

 ## Non-exhaustive TODO-list:

-- [ ] Pathfinding ticket system (Call to pathfinding returns a ticket that one can check later, controlling async pathfinding like this allows us to limit the amount of parallel tasks)
 - [ ] Allow creating nav-mesh from meshes (probably add an option to ``NavMeshAffector``).
 - [ ] Rebuild all tiles when ``NavMeshSettings`` are changed.

 - [ ] Nav-mesh "layers" using different ``NavMeshSettings``.
+- [ ] Pathfinding ticket system (Call to pathfinding returns a ticket that one can check later, controlling async pathfinding like this allows us to limit the amount of parallel tasks)
 - [ ] Remove ``create_nav_mesh_tile_from_poly_mesh`` in favor of creating data in the right format from the start.
-- [ ] Code Tests.
 - [ ] Benchmarks for tile generation & pathfinding.
-- [ ] Optimize linking tiles.
-(At a cost of memory we can save time linking by storing indices of polygons with OffMesh links)
 - [ ] Adjust memory representation for cache usage.
 (Some data is only used when linking tiles)

 ## Debug draw.

-Whilst not included in the plugin currently, you can use [Bevy Prototype Debug Lines](https://crates.io/crates/bevy_prototype_debug_lines) and the ``draw_nav_mesh_system`` in the ``blocking_async`` example to render the nav mesh.
+Debug draw is available behind the ``debug_draw`` feature and using the ``OxidizedNavigationDebugDrawPlugin`` see usage in examples.